Kimvangrondelle/sc_glioma_atlas/README.md

 - Validation: Contains files used for different ways of validation
 - Wies_glass_validatie: contains files used for validation using external data (correlation plot)

+- combining.R was used to combine all count matrices together into one big matrix.
+- infercnv.R was used to get a copy number profile of each sample.
+- pooling.R was used to pool the combined sample, to run DESeq2 and to extract the specificity scores.
+- pooling_celltypes.R was used to pool the individual samples, to run DESeq2 and to extract the specificity scores.
+- specificity_scoring_functions.R contains the functions used to calculate the specificity scores (these functions are used in the pooling files).

+- top_20_genes_DE_DESeq2.txt contains the 20 genes most differentially expressed per celltype.
+- top_20_genes_highest_specscore.txt contains the 20 genes with the highest specificity scores per cell type.

 ## Packages
 - R -- 4.4.1
 - infercnv -- 1.21.0